-Berlin Christmas market attack suspect: What we know
+Berlin Christmas market attack suspect: Who was Anis Amri?

 The slain driver may have been involved in a struggle with the suspect inside the truck's cabin before being shot, CNN terrorism analyst Paul Cruickshank said.
 The papers could have been dropped during some sort of altercation.

-Authorities publicly identified Amri on Wednesday, releasing pictures of him and offering a reward of up to 100,000 euros (about $104,000) for information on his whereabouts.
+Authorities publicly identified Amri on Wednesday, released pictures of him and offered a reward of up to 100,000 euros (about $104,000) for information on his whereabouts.

-Germany's federal prosecutor said raids were taking place Thursday in cities across Germany.
+Germany's federal prosecutor said raids had taken place Thursday in cities across Germany.
 One was in Emmerich, in North Rhine-Westphalia, at a refugee shelter where Amri reportedly stayed before moving to Berlin.

 Police also carried out a number of raids in the region on Wednesday, a German security official told CNN.